aristanetworks/avd/ansible_collections/arista/avd/examples/dual-dc-l3ls/README.md

 ## The playbook

 The playbook is also the same, as the actions to execute in the fabric are the same.
 It is important to validate the `hosts` variable in the playbook to include all Ansible groups.
-Otherwise may be seen.

 ### Testing AVD output without a lab